haifengkao/AlwaysOpenWorkspace/README.md

 The workspace will not be opened if the file has been associated with any existing workspace.

 # Features
+Auto-open: automatically add folders to the current workspace if there are opened files without corresponding folders.
+If there are no opened workspaces, a new one will be created.

 Auto-close: automatically remove the folder when there are no opened files in it.
 The last one won't be removed.
 It can be disabled in the setting.

 # Known Issues